hpcuantwerpen/UAntwerpen-easyconfigs/b/baselibs/README.md

   cdecimal package.
 * Added LZO and Blosc to the bundle.
 These libraries are used by PyTables (tables on PyPi) which is used by pandas, a package popular with our big data users.
+* Added GDBM, usefull for the dbm package in the Python standard library.